walkerdustin/genAI-concept-search/README.md

 None of the tested models ever scored a score other than a multiple of 10.
 I expected the model to first predict the first digit and then finetune its answer with the second token.
 This may be because all multiples of 10 consist of just one token.
-In fact, with OpenAIs Tokenizer, all numbers from 0 to 999 have their own token.
+In fact, with OpenAIs Tokenizer, all numbers from 0 to 999 consist of only one token.
 This may mean, that it makes more sense to just score from 0 to 10.

 ### Authentication